 +91-33-24678300 to 06, Ext 752(Work)

 Bodhibrata Nag(PhD,Operations Research and System Analysis, IIM Calcutta & BTech Electrical Engineering, IIT Madras) is a Professor in the Operations Management Group of the Indian Institute of Management (IIM) Calcutta.
-He also holds certifications in various areas of Operations Management and Data Sciences from The World Bank, Massachusetts Institute of Technology (MIT), ESSEC Business School, University of Virginia, University of Amsterdam, John Hopkins University,Delft University of Technology and Technische Universitat Munchen.
+He also holds certifications in various areas of Operations Management and Data Sciences from The World Bank, Massachusetts Institute of Technology (MIT), Georgia Institute of Technology, University of Pennsylvania, ESSEC Business School, University of Virginia, University of Amsterdam, John Hopkins University,Delft University of Technology and Technische Universitat Munchen.
 He has received training in case method of teaching and case development at Harvard Business School and power projects designs at Electricite de France.
 He has more than two decades of industry experience and more than a decade of teaching and research experience at IIM Calcutta.
 He has served in the Central Electricity Authority and Indian Railways in senior management positions of various bodies, including being the Director of Research Design and Standards Organisation of the Ministry of Railways.
 He has authored two books "Optimal Design of Timetables for Large Railways" and "Business Applications of Operations Research" and coauthored the Special Indian Edition of Hillier & Lieberman's classic textbook "Introduction to Operations Research", besides publishing in national and international journals and conference proceedings.
 He has been elected Fellow of Institution of Engineers(India) and Senior Member of Institution of Electrical and Electronics Engineers.
-He has been a visiting faculty at University of Michigan and BNSF Railway on Fulbright-Nehru Senior Research Fellowship.
+He has been a visiting faculty at University of Michigan Department of Industrial and Operations Engineering and BNSF Railway Operations Research & Advanced Analytics Group on Fulbright-Nehru Senior Research Fellowship.
 He has also been awarded the "The Union Ministry of Energy-Department of Power" Gold Medal for the best paper published on Power Development and Utilization at the 29th Indian Engineering Congress.His research interests are the application of analytic techniques for planning, design and operations of energy and logistics systems.
+Linkedin Profile https://in.linkedin.com/in/bodhibrata-nag-8a7677a3 Vidwan Profile https://vidwan.inflibnet.ac.in/profile/56040 PLEASE DO NOT WRITE TO ME FOR INTERNSHIP POSITIONS

-Fellow(PhD), Operations Research & Systems Analysis, IIM Calcutta B.Tech, Electrical Engineering, IIT Madras ICSE & Pre-University, St.Edmund's, Shillong Certification and Professional Training: Certificate in Railway Officers Foundation & Induction Course, National Academy of Indian Railways(Vadodara) & Indian Railway Institute of Electrical Engineering (Nasik) Certificate in Contract Management, The World Bank, Washington DC Certificate (with Distinction) in Public Procurement, The World Bank, Washington DC https://www.procurementlearning.org/bodhibrata-nag/ Certificates in Supply Chain Fundamentals, Supply Chain Dynamics, Supply Chain Design, Supply Chain Analytics & Supply Chain Technology and Systems, Massachusetts Institute of Technology (MIT) Center for Transportation & Logistics Certificates in Operations Management Fundamentals and Operations Analytics, University of Pennsylvania(Wharton) Certificate in Fundamentals of Revenue Management, ESSEC Business School Certificate in Fundamentals of Project Planning and Management, University of Virginia Certificate in Project Management, International Institute of Projects and Program Management Certificate in Quantitative Methods(Methods and Statistics in Social Sciences), University of Amsterdam Certificate (with Distinction) in R Programming, John Hopkins University (Bloomberg School of Public Health) Certificates in Data Cleaning, Exploratory Data Analysis, Reproducible Research, Statistical Inference,Regression Analysis,Data Product Development & Practical Machine Learning using R, John Hopkins University (Bloomberg School of Public Health) Certificate in Fundamentals of Six Sigma Quality Engineering & Management, Technische Universitat Munchen (Munich) Certificate in Railway Engineering, Delft University of Technology Training in Case Writing & Course Development, Harvard Business School, Boston Training in Participant Centered Learning Methods, Harvard Business School, Boston Training in Power Electronics, Indian Institute of Science, Bangalore Training in Electrical & Computer Aided Testing, Indian Institute of Technology, Roorkee Training in Power Plant Design Engineering, Electricite de France(Paris) & Alstom(Belfort) Linkedin Profile https://in.linkedin.com/in/bodhibrata-nag-8a7677a3 Vidwan Profile https://vidwan.inflibnet.ac.in/profile/56040
+Fellow(PhD), Operations Research & Systems Analysis, IIM Calcutta B.Tech, Electrical Engineering, IIT Madras ICSE & Pre-University, St.Edmund's, Shillong Certification and Professional Training: Certificate in Railway Officers Foundation & Induction Course, National Academy of Indian Railways(Vadodara) & Indian Railway Institute of Electrical Engineering (Nasik) Certificate in Contract Management, The World Bank, Washington DC Certificate (with Distinction) in Public Procurement, The World Bank, Washington DC https://www.procurementlearning.org/bodhibrata-nag/ Certificates in Supply Chain Fundamentals, Supply Chain Dynamics, Supply Chain Design, Supply Chain Analytics & Supply Chain Technology and Systems, Massachusetts Institute of Technology (MIT) Center for Transportation & Logistics Certificate in Supply Chains for Manufacturing I, Massachusetts Institute of Technology (MIT) Leaders for Global Operations Program Certificate in Supply Chain Management Principles, Georgia Institute of Technology (Georgia Tech Supply Chain & Logistics Institute) Certificates in Operations Management Fundamentals and Operations Analytics, University of Pennsylvania(Wharton) Certificate in Fundamentals of Revenue Management, ESSEC Business School Certificate in Fundamentals of Project Planning and Management, University of Virginia Certificate in Project Management, International Institute of Projects and Program Management Certificate in Quantitative Methods(Methods and Statistics in Social Sciences), University of Amsterdam Certificate (with Distinction) in R Programming, John Hopkins University (Bloomberg School of Public Health) Certificates in Data Cleaning, Exploratory Data Analysis, Reproducible Research, Statistical Inference,Regression Analysis,Data Product Development & Practical Machine Learning using R, John Hopkins University (Bloomberg School of Public Health) Certificate in Fundamentals of Six Sigma Quality Engineering & Management, Technische Universitat Munchen (Munich) Certificate in Railway Engineering, Delft University of Technology Certificate of Completion in course on "History and Future of the University: Leadership and Change" , Ashoka University Training in Case Writing & Course Development, Harvard Business School, Boston Training in Participant Centered Learning Methods, Harvard Business School, Boston Training in Power Electronics, Indian Institute of Science, Bangalore Training in Electrical & Computer Aided Testing, Indian Institute of Technology, Roorkee Training in Power Plant Design Engineering, Electricite de France(Paris) & Alstom(Belfort)

 Energy,transport, supply chain, procurement and logistics